Snowflyt/graphql-intuitive-request/README.md

   .byId(1);
 ```

-As you can see, the return type of the query is inferred as
+As you can see, the return type of the “users” query is inferred as

 ```typescript
 Array<{